Emma-Gairin/RadarOmics/README.md

 ## Implementation and example of use

 ### method = "pca"
-Here we go through an example pipeline using method = "pca" based on **RadarOmics** to summarise the gene expression profile, for a pre-defined set of biological processes, of samples from different groups.
+Here we go through an example pipeline using method = "pca" based on **RadarOmics** to summarise the gene expression profile, for a pre-defined set of biological categories, of samples from different groups.
 We use the RNAseq data from the 7-stage developmental series of the false clownfish _Amphiprion ocellaris_ (from [Roux et al. (2023)](https://doi.org/10.1016/j.celrep.2023.112661)).

 #### Load the package